frankhart2018/typy/Doc/reference/expressions.rst

       usable as simple coroutines.

    :pep:`380` - Syntax for Delegating to a Subgenerator
-      The proposal to introduce the :token:`~python-grammar:yield_from` syntax, making delegation to subgenerators easy.
+      The proposal to introduce the :token:`yield_from` syntax, making delegation to subgenerators easy.

    :pep:`525` - Asynchronous Generators
       The proposal that expanded on :pep:`492` by adding generator capabilities to